Winston Peters: Views and policies

+Political stance

 Peters has been labelled a nationalist and a populist by political commentators.
+He has long advocated direct democracy in the form of "binding citizen initiated referenda", to create "a democracy that is of the people and for the people", while forcing government "to accept the will of the people".
+Peters has also used anti-establishment and anti-elite rhetoric, such as criticising what he regards as the "intellectually arrogant elite in government and bureaucratic circles".
+Peters is often known widely as simply Winston, due to the ubiquity of his presence in New Zealand public life spanning five decades.
+Peters' "charisma and effervescence" has often manifested through his populist rhetoric.

+Economic and welfare issues

 He favours cutting taxes; however, he was critical of the free market policies enacted by the fourth Labour and fourth National governments in the 1980s and 1990s, opposing privatisations and deregulation.
 His platform retains elements of National Party economic policy from the Muldoon era.

 Peters supports compulsory superannuation schemes for all New Zealanders.
-He has cultivated support amongst the elderly in particular, and support for his party has been concentrated among New Zealanders over 60 years of age.
+He has cultivated support among the elderly in particular, and support for his party has been concentrated among New Zealanders over 60 years of age.